kaimorishita080506060-pixel/CameraNavigation/Assignment 1.md

 Completion

+Upload your code, and pictures or video of your program meeting the required functionality to this repository.

 * Map loads from your Node server and displays tiles.
 * A location marker appears and updates or the map centers on the reported position.
 * Clicking the map creates a visible interactive element at the clicked coordinates.